 This paper examines how differences in risk aversion influence occupational choices and the distribution of earnings.
 I first show that more risk-averse workers earn significantly less, and that this earnings gap widens over time.
 A key driver of this pattern is that risk-averse individuals tend to select occupations with more stable, but lower, earnings and slower earnings growth.
 To quantify the importance of this channel and distinguish it from sorting based on unobserved traits, I develop and estimate a structural model of occupation choice that accounts for heterogeneity in risk aversion and human capital accumulation.
 In the model, risk aversion is correlated with both observed and unobserved initial skills, and it influences skill accumulation through occupational choices.
-Using the estimated model on the non-college sample, I perform a decomposition analysis showing that 30 percent of the earnings gap between the most and least risk-averse workers (14 log points) can be explained by occupational choices.
+Using the estimated model on the non-college sample, I perform a decomposition analysis showing that 30 percent of the earnings gap between the most and least risk-averse workers (14 log points) can be explained by occupation choices.
 Of this, approximately 55 percent is due to lower pay in safer occupations, while the remaining 45 percent is attributable to slower human capital accumulation.
-In a counterfactual analysis, I find that social insurance providing an earnings floor enables risk-averse workers to select into relatively higher-return occupations, reducing the earnings gap between risk-tolerant and risk-averse workers by around 29 percent (4 log points).
+In a counterfactual analysis, I find that social insurance, implemented as redistributive taxation, reduces the earnings gap between risk-tolerant and risk-averse workers by around 16 percent (2.2 log points), partly by enabling risk-averse workers to shift to relatively higher-return occupations.
 Similar patterns are observed in the college sample.

 Working Paper